 Milo is a prized Hawaiian Wood, with a rich dark chocolate color.
 It has a satin texture with subtle smooth figure.
 Possibly indigenous to the Hawaiian Islands but was brought to Hawaii by Captain Cook from Tahiti in 1769.
 It was said to be a sacred tree in Tahiti, planted only around places of worship.
 It was also considered sacred by Hawaiians and surrounded the palace of King Kamehameha I. The word Milo means to twist or curl and the wood often has beautiful knots.
 In ancient Hawaiian times the wood was commonly used to make bowls as the wood did not give off a bad taste to food.
 In the West Indies where cotton is a major crop, Milo has been eradicated because it is the host to a bug that prevent cotton from growing.

 Monkey Pod Wood is Hawaiian Grown and has a creamy beige base wood with fiery brown grain streaks and black scattered spots.
 The Monkey Pod tree is native to South and Central America and is also known as the Rain Tree.
 The name Monkey Pod may have derived from the Greek scientific name for this tree which means "Monkey Earring", also the monkeys are known to hang out in the tree and eat the sweet pods.
 The term Rain Tree may come from the fact that the leaves close up at night letting the rain fall through which keeps the grass underneath growing even in drought.

-Mun or Moon Ebony collected from the forests floors of Laos has unique hues of variegated greens with intersecting patterns of black stripes and a Caramel background.
-Perfect wood for a wedding in the moonlight.
+Mun or Moon Ebony is a very rare, understated wood collected from the forests floors of Laos where it is said to have laid for thousands of years.
+The coloring is unique with hues of variegated greens, intersecting patterns of black stripes, and a caramel base.
+Perfect wood for a couple with ancient souls or for a wedding in the moonlight.